 Crouse Medical Practice prohibits sexual harassment of all kinds.
 This policy applies to employees, patients, guests, vendors and anyone else doing business with Crouse Medical Practice.
 Any employee who feels that he or she has been a victim of sexual harassment, or believes that he or she has witnessed sexual harassment should (if possible) directly and immediately inform the harasser that the conduct is unwelcome and that he or she must stop.
-This victim and/or witness must also notify their immediate supervisor and/or the Human Resources Manager of the situation so an immediate and impartial investigation can be conducted, to include appropriate action to remediate or prevent the prohibited conduct from continuing.
+This victim and/or witness must also notify their immediate supervisor and/or the Human Resources Manager of the situation so an immediate or prevent the prohibited conduct from continuing.